Jess-De-Savage/Hello-World-/README.md

 *I do love an adventure.
 Scary or uncertain as they may be.*

->Ever heard that doing the same thing over again expecting different results is the
+>Ever hear that doing the same thing over again, expecting different results is the
 definition of insanity'?
-Sometimes that's the same definition of practice.
+Well, ometimes that's the same definition as practice.
-Use your own best judgement and discretion, though. :judge:
+Of course, use your own best judgement and discretion. :judge: